Contact and Office Hours

 Chair of the English Department.

 I am a River Watcher with the Musconetcong Watershed Association, which means I attend training refresher sessions every year and do monitoring of the health of the Musconetcong River along with a team of volunteers.
-I recently received an award for excellence in teaching from Wagner College (Fall 2012).
+I recently received an award for excellence in scholarship from Wagner College (Fall 2013).